Protecting your money from others

 Financial abuse occurs when another person (perhaps your partner, one of your children, another member of your family or a to money or other property without your consent.
 It can happen to matter how old you are or how much money you have.
 When you are in a financially abusive relationship it can difficult to see the warning signs.
 Sometimes it takes a friend to Here are some of the warning signs you may be in a financially

-- Another person controls your access to bank accounts.
+- Another person controls your access to bank accounts or other

 - The other person refuses to contribute financially to you or the family, or they are not providing enough money to cover living

-- You are being prevented from working or studying.
+- You are being denied access to the internet, phone or

 - Someone is taking out loans or running up debts in your name,

 - You have to account for how you spend your money.

 - Someone is selling your property (or threatening to sell it) without your permission.